 Download instructions for Lexicomp are available at http://www.lexi.com/codes/?universal=Use_Code_Provided_By_Organization and are summarized below.
 For device compatibility information, see http://webstore.lexi.com/popups/compatibility/popup.html.

 You must first create an account with Lexicomp.
-It may be easier to do this step from a computer.
+This must be done on their website, NOT on the app.
+Therefore, it may be easier to do this step from a computer.

 Sanford Guide is one of the gold standard reference materials for infection disease therapies.
 The web version can be accessed from the Library homepage and there is also a mobile app.
 Access and installation instructions are below.